michael-buono/moneybasketball/README.md

 To add any python packages, ensure you are running in the virtual environment, install the required packages, and then output the results of `pip freeze` to `backend/requirements.txt`.
     cd backend
     pip freeze > requirements.txt

+## Makefile
+You can find helpful commands for linting and autolinting in the `Makefile`.
+For example, to execute the lint checks, which are a prequisite for merging to `main`, run:

+    make lint

+To lint in place (using the `eslint` and `prettier` npm packages for the frontend code, and the `black` package for the backend code), run:

+    make autolint